 - Avoid using food as a reward, as it can teach them to rely on it for comfort.
 Praise and encouragement, sometimes with a hug, can be enough reward for a child

-At a basic level, most parents understand nutrition is important.
-Trying to implement this lifestyle can be challenging.
+At a basic level, most parents understand nutrition is important, however, trying to implement this lifestyle can be challenging.
 Don’t lose heart if it’s a struggle, it’s never too late to make changes.

 If your child is participating in an early childhood education program, ask about their menu.
 At Kids Club, healthy nutrition is one of our four key pillars.
-With hundreds of children in our care across centres in Sydney and Canberra, Kids Club knows how crucial it is for babies and children to stay fuelled on the right foods.
-We also recognise the importance of introducing a diverse range of delicious flavours to encourage good, healthy eating habits for the future.
+With hundreds of children in our care in centres across Australia, Kids Club knows how crucial it is for babies and children to maintain healthy eating practices in childcare.
+We also recognise the importance of introducing a diverse range of delicious flavours to encourage healthy eating habits for the future.

 Annabel Karmel has worked closely with the chefs at Kids Club to ensure mealtimes become a memorable, much-loved part of the day for children 0-5-year olds.
 Read more here about our exclusive partnership with Annabel Karmel.

 If you want to learn more, call Kids Club Early Childhood Learning Centres or book a tour now of your closest Kids Club Early Learning Centre, click here to view your closest Centre.